meta pixel

 The initial challenge I encounter the most is a teacher talking themselves out of using technology.
 So many teachers start by telling me that they aren’t good at technology.
 I try to encourage them into realizing that they just need to try and see how it goes.
 It is all a learning experience for them and their students.

-That is tough when you are the tech teacher.
-My job is to teach the use of technology, so there is almost nothing to teach without using the technology.
-Technology should be used to enhance lessons and not replace them for the sake of using technology.
-There are a few lessons where we have discussions and I created a Makerspace Unit, where students rotate amongst stations they choose that include LED circuits, KEVA Plank Challenges, origami, Strawbees, marble runs, ducts tape challenges, paper airplane challenges, toothpick bridges, and more.
+There are a few lessons where we have discussions.
+And, I created a Makerspace Unit, where students rotate amongst stations they choose that include LED circuits, KEVA Plank Challenges, origami, Strawbees, marble runs, ducts tape challenges, paper airplane challenges, toothpick bridges, and more.
 The students also make prototypes for the Design Challenges, which is done without the use of a computer.

 But, for the most part, devices are used each day.
 It is the nature of my subject.

 The EdTech scene is in constant flux.
 Older tech is being regularly updated and new players are entering the scene each month.
 Can you share with us some tips and techniques that you’ve found to be effective in keeping abreast in the field of EdTech?
-I’m assuming you read a lot of EdTech blogs ?
+I’m assuming you read a lot of EdTech blogs?

 There is so much debate about the positive and negative impacts of technology in the classroom.
 Some traditionalists would like to see less.
 Technology visionaries want to see more.
 It’s an old-world vs new-world debate.
 What’s your take?

 For some, tech is more efficient, but not for others.
 I continually tell my students that they need to find what works best for them.
 When my students are working on their podcasts, I provide a Google Doc for them to answer some questions and write a script.
 A student asked me once, “Can I write mine on index cards?”
-I asked her if she found that easier, and she responded yes.
+So, I asked her if she found that easier, and she responded yes.
 So I told her it was fine and to do what worked for her.

 Lastly, what one piece of advice would you give to aspiring teachers who are planning to integrate technology into their classes?

 If you are hesitant, take it slow.
 Try one new thing.
 Take baby steps.
 You don’t have to jump into the pool all at once.
-It may fail miserably, but students will appreciate you trying to do something different, and often they figure out how to fix it, which empowers them.
+It may fail miserably.
+But, students will appreciate you trying to do something different.
+And often they figure out how to fix it, which empowers them.

 Thanks for joining us today to speak about your experience in the EdTech space.
-To our blog readers, if you’d like to learn more about Joyce Fiedler you can visit her website here .
+To our blog readers, if you’d like to learn more about Joyce Fiedler you can visit her website here.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.